Exceptional minimal surfaces in spheres: The Ricci condition

 \section{The Ricci condition}

-As an application of the main result in this paper, we provide another proof of the following result \cite{V2} that supports the Lawson's conjecture \cite{L}. \begin{theorem} Lawson's conjecture is true for non-flat exceptional surfaces lying in odd-dimensional spheres. \end{theorem}
+As an application of our main results, we provide another proof of the following result \cite{V2} that supports the Lawson's conjecture \cite{L}. \begin{theorem} Lawson's conjecture is true for non-flat exceptional surfaces lying in odd-dimensional spheres. \end{theorem}

 We recall that a two-dimensional Riemannian manifold $(M,ds^{2})$ with Gaussian curvature $ K\leq 1$ satisfies the Ricci condition, if and only the metric $d\widehat{s}^{2}=\sqrt{1-K}ds^{2}$ is flat away from points where $K=1,$ or equivalently $\Delta \log (1-K)=4K.$